cnorling/notepad/README.md

 [kubelogin](https://github.com/int128/kubelogin) is a great utility for authenticating into kubernetes clusters via OIDC based auth
 [kubernetes csi index](https://kubernetes-csi.github.io/docs/drivers.html)
-[falco]() is a utility for container runtime scanning
+[falco]() is a utility for container runtime scanning [the OCI specs](https://specs.opencontainers.org/) are worth reading to know what tools like runc are opinionated about

 ## kubecon